thiagocapuano/waves-documentation/en/waves-full-node/options-for-getting-actual-blockchain/export-and-import-from-the-blockchain.md

 Testnet: sudo -u waves-testnet importer-testnet /etc/waves-testnet/waves.conf [binary-file-name]
 ```

-## Import blocks from a certain height
+## Import blocks up to a certain height

 when importing, The user can specify the target height.
 If the parameter `height` was not given, all blocks will be imported.
 To accomplish that, the user need to write the following commands: